unsupervisedai/maryam_arduino/README.md

 To control the arduino blink from your laptop (ros and rosserial_python package is required):
 * Open a terminal and launch `roscore`
 * Open another terminal and launch `rosrun rosserial_python serial_node.py` to communicate between roscore and the arduino
-* Open another terminal and launch `rosservice call /arduino_srv "trigger: 'on'"` to turn on the light or `rosservice call /arduino_srv "trigger: 'off'"` to turn off the light
+* Open another terminal, source the catkin workspace with `source catkin_ws/devel/setup.bash`, and launch `rosservice call /arduino_srv "trigger: 'on'"` to turn on the light or `rosservice call /arduino_srv "trigger: 'off'"` to turn off the light

 You can also try the other examples:
 * RelayService